EspressoAdvice.comUpdated April 2026

 The steam wand deserves special mention.
 Many home machines have weak, spitting steam wands that barely heat milk, let alone texture it.
 The Barista Express has genuine steam power.
 With practice, you can produce proper microfoam for latte art.
 This is where the machine actually punches above its weight.

 PID temperature control keeps your shots consistent day after day.
 Once you've dialled in a coffee, the machine maintains that temperature reliably.
-The pressure gauge on the front provides real-time feedback on extraction, which helps beginners understand what's happening inside the portafilter.
+The pressure gauge on the front shows real-time feedback on extraction, which helps beginners understand what's happening inside the portafilter.

 The convenience factor is real too.
 One footprint on your counter instead of two.
 Beans go in the hopper, coffee comes out the portafilter.
 No transferring grounds between containers.
 For busy mornings, this simplicity genuinely matters.